lenderpanel

 Recently asked questions about conveyancing in Hartlepool

-I'm purchasing my first flat in Hartlepool with the aid of help to buy.
-The builders refused to budge the amount so I negotiated 6k of extras instead.
-The property agent told me not disclose to my lawyer about the extras as it will affect my loan with Bank of Ireland.
-Do I keep my lawyer in the dark?.
+I'm purchasing a new build house in Hartlepool with a loan from HSBC Bank.
+The builders refused to budge the amount so I negotiated five thousand pounds worth of additionals instead.
+The property agent told me not disclose to my solicitor about this deal as it would impact my mortgage with the lender.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.